Project

 #3

-Updated by Em Smith almost 5 years ago
+Updated by Em Smith about 5 years ago

 I know another PVR keeps track of bitrates.
 This then allows it to report in the UI that "you have enough space to record X hours at your maximum bitrate of x and record Y hours at your average bitrate of y."